MichalKarbownik/falcon-docs/docs/falcon-client/state-management.md

 };
 ```

-Note: You need to return `null` here because TODO
+Note: You need to return `null` here since all GraphQL types are nullable by default.

 At this point you are ready to write your `Mutation` component which will expose a function to your React components you can use to toggle the Sidebar's `isOpen` state.